Lexi Retreats: Instruction · Inspiration · Insight

 A year ago, Lexi hosted our first Write & Play Retreat in Prescott, Arizona.
 Nicknamed “Everybody’s Hometown,” “The Mile-High City,” and “Arizona’s Christmas City,” Prescott is known for its comfortable climate, natural beauty, tree-lined town square, clean air, and small-town charm.
 Surrounded by National Forests, Prescott’s hiking and biking opportunities are plentiful and close to town.
 Lodging and food costs are very reasonable.

 $575 includes 3 group sessions with mentor, Melanie Bishop.
 (Friday evening, Sat and Sun mornings.)
-Lodging and meals not included.
+Melanie joins retreat participants for an opening happy hour and a closing lunch.
+(Lodging and meals not included in price.)

 Recommended Lodging: Grand Highland Hotel on Whiskey Row.